-In recent years, the Occupational Safety and Health Administration (OSHA) has become increasingly more assertive.
-This has resulted in more OSHA inspections, implementation of the Severe Violator Enforcement Program (SVEP), and increased civil penalty amounts.
+In recent years, the Occupational Safety and Health Administration (OSHA) has become increasingly assertive, resulting in more OSHA inspections, implementation of the Severe Violator Enforcement Program (SVEP), and increased civil penalty amounts.
 It has also created a greater need for employers to re-evaluate their policies and procedures – both in terms of proactive measures that can prevent enforcement action and how they respond to OSHA citations.

-Whether it is helping employers create comprehensive compliance plans to minimize risks of receiving a citation or defending them against citations and exploring their options for resolution, careful consideration of OSHA citation classifications can serve as a guide for developing the most appropriate and target strategies.
-On this blog, we discuss OSHA citation classifications, and discuss their importance to proactive and responsive efforts.
+Careful consideration of OSHA citation classifications can serve as a guide for developing the most appropriate and targeted training programs and response strategies.
+In this blog, we discuss the various OSHA citation classifications, and their importance to proactive and responsive efforts.

 How OSHA Classifies Violations

 - De Minimis – A de minimis violation is the least severe classification and is issued for technical OSHA violations that do not impact the health or safety of employees.

 - Other-than-Serious – These violations directly affect health and safety in the workplace, but are considered generally unlikely to result in employees suffering harm.